folkol/cb-failover-log-logger/README.md

-# ZkUdater
+# ZkFailoverLogLogger

-This tool will update the Couchbase Kafka Connector (2.0.0) ZooKeeper state to match the most recent failover log entries from Couchbase.
+This tool will print the failover log entries for all vbuckets in Couchbase.

 ## Build